christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/physical/essay_prep.md

 - Before deforestation overland flow is minimal

 - Groundwater is stored in aquifers which are layers of permeable rock or soil that can hold water, the water table is the level at which the soil and rocks in an area are saturated with water.
 When groundwater is abstracted or pumped out of the ground it lowers the water table, this can have several negative effects on the hydrology of the area, one effect from over abstraction is that it can lead to a reduction in the amount of water available for surface water sources such as rivers  and streams.
 This can make the flow of these waterways more variable, with periodss of low flow during dry s pells and higher flow during wet spells, In turn, this can increase the risk of floodingn during periods of heavy rainfall, as the capacity of the rivers and streams to hold and convey water is reduced.

+Another effect of over-abstraction is that it can lead to subsidence or sinking of the ground surface.
+When water is pumped out of the ground, soils and rock can collapse  in on themselves as they dry out, leading to subsidence.
+This can create low areas in the landscape, which can be more prone to flooding during periods of heavy rainfall.

+Overall, over-abstraction can have a significant impact on the water table, which in turn can increase the risk of flooding in a drainage basin.